freeCodeCamp/freeCodeCamp/docs/devops.md

 Currently, only members on the developer team can push to the production branches.
 The changes to the `production-*` branches can land only via fast-forward merge to the [`upstream`](https://github.com/freeCodeCamp/freeCodeCamp).

+> [!NOTE]
-> Note: In the upcoming days we would improve this flow to be done via pull-requests, for better access management and transparency.
+> In the upcoming days we would improve this flow to be done via pull-requests, for better access management and transparency.

 ### Pushing changes to Staging Applications.